André Michaux: Biography

 Michaux was born in Satory, part of Versailles, Yvelines, where his father managed farmland on the king's estate.
 Michaux was trained in the agricultural sciences in anticipation of his one-day assuming his father's duties, and received a basic classical 18th century education, including Latin and some Greek, until he was fourteen.
 In 1769, he married Cecil Claye, the daughter of a prosperous farmer; she died a year later giving birth to their son, François André.
 Michaux then took up the study of botany and became a student of Bernard de Jussieu.
 In 1779 he spent time studying botany in England, and in 1780 he explored Auvergne, the Pyrenees and northern Spain.
 In 1782 he was sent by the French government as secretary to the French consul on a botanical mission to Persia.
 His journey began unfavourably, as he was robbed of all his equipment except his books; but he gained influential support in Persia after curing the shah of a dangerous illness.
 After two years he returned to France with a fine herbarium, and also introduced numerous Eastern plants into the botanical gardens of France.

 André Michaux was appointed by Louis XVI as Royal botanist under the General Director of the Bâtiments du Roi and sent to the United States in 1785 with an annual salary of 2000 livres, to make the first organized investigation of plants that could be of value in French building and carpentry, medicine and agriculture.
 He traveled with his son François André Michaux (1770–1855) through Canada and the United States.
-In 1786, Michaux attempted to establish a horticultural garden of thirty acres in Bergen's Wood on the Hudson Palisades near Hackensack, New Jersey.
+In 1786, Michaux attempted to establish a horticultural garden of thirty acres in Bergen's Wood on the Hudson Palisades in North Bergen, New Jersey.
 The garden, overseen by Pierre-Paul Saunier from the Jardin des Plantes, Paris, who had emigrated with Michaux, failed because of the harsh winters.
 In 1787, Michaux established and maintained for a decade a botanical garden of 111 acres near what is now Aviation Avenue in North Charleston, South Carolina, from which he made many expeditions to various parts of North America.

 Michaux described and named many North American species during this time.
 Between 1785 and 1791 he shipped ninety cases of plants and many seeds to France.
 At the same time he introduced many species to America from various parts of the world, including Camellia, tea-olive, and crepe myrtle.